 Since 2000, I have facilitated over 1,000 hours of youth engagement, first with Global Kids, working with youth in under-resourced communities to develop their leadership skills on global issues, and then at the American Museum of Natural History, with a wide-range of youth pursuing their interest in science.
+Most recently I have been co-leader of my daughter’s Girl Scout Troop.

 I work with youth to prepare them for the challenges and opportunities of the 21st century.
 I help them develop evidence-based reasoning, essential digital literacies, design skills, and public speaking and other leadership skills, all while providing them opportunities to learn from and work alongside professionals.